general-molecular-simulations/so3lr/README.md

 ```
 ## JAX MD
 Large scale simulations can be performed via jax-md which is a molecular dynamics library optimized for GPUs.
 Here we
 give a small example for a structure in vacuum.
-For realistic simulations with periodic water boxes take a look at the
+For realistic simulations, use CLI or take a look at the `./examples/` folder.
-`./examples/` folder.
 ```python
 import jax
 import jax.numpy as jnp